Aero-ComSci/1-1-4-spinning-with-spirographs-avinashamanchi/README.md

 # Project 6: Insert a screenshot or picture of the algorith you used for your tokenizer on the previous activity.
 ![image](https://github.com/user-attachments/assets/5578aaa0-cad9-4eb3-b024-20536742b191)
 - this code is the tokenizer that me and my partner used on the previous project for 1.1.3
+## `parse_and_draw_flowers` Function

+The `parse_and_draw_flowers` function is designed to interpret user input to determine which flowers to draw and in what quantities.
+It then uses predefined drawing functions to render these flowers on a canvas.

+## Function Breakdown
+### 1. Setup

+- **Misspelled Flower Names:** The function begins by creating a dictionary that maps plural forms and common misspellings of flower names to their singular forms.
+This ensures that variations in the input are handled correctly.

+- **Initializing Flower Counts:** It sets up a dictionary to keep track of how many of each type of flower to draw.
+Initially, the count for each flower type is set to zero.

+- **Starting Positions for Flowers:** The function defines starting coordinates for each type of flower.
+These coordinates determine where each flower will begin to be drawn on the canvas.

+### 2. Parsing User Input

+- **Expression for Parsing:** A regular expression is used to identify the quantity and type of flowers specified in the user input.
+This pattern accounts for both singular and plural forms of flower names and is case-insensitive.

+- **Finding Matches:** The function applies this regular expression to the user input to extract all relevant counts and flower names.

+### 3. Error Handling and Flower Count Calculation

+- **Handling No Matches Found:** If the regular expression does not find any valid flower names in the user input, the function raises an error.
+This prompts the user to provide valid input.

+- **Processing Matches:** For each match found, the function converts plural flower names to their singular forms using the earlier defined mapping.
+It then updates the flower counts based on the quantities specified in the input.

+- **Ensuring Total Flower Limit:** The function calculates the total number of flowers requested and ensures that it does not exceed the limit of five.
+If the total count exceeds this limit, it raises an error.

+### 4. Drawing the Flowers

+- **Drawing Logic:** The function initializes the drawing process by setting up starting positions and offsets for each type of flower.
+It calculates where each flower should be drawn based on the count specified and the initial position.

+- **Calculating Positions and Drawing:** For each flower, the function calculates the position on the canvas where the flower will be drawn, updates the coordinates as needed, and draws the flower.
+It ensures that no more than five flowers are drawn in total.

+### 5. Error Handling

+- **Handling Exceptions:** If any errors occur during the process (e.g., due to invalid input or exceeding limits), the function catches these exceptions.
+It then displays an error message on the canvas to inform the user of the issue.

 # Project 7: Give an example of an undecidable problem, attach code.
 ### Overview